Roofing dumpster rental in Houston

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; they punish a standard container that was not built for the load.
-For these jobs, we route a reinforced 30-yard bin: it features thicker ribbed sides and a heavier floor plate.
-We cap the fill volume well below the visual rim to keep axle weight legal.
-When you finish, call us for our general construction debris service via our heavy-duty lowboy.
+Concrete tile, natural slate, and standing-seam metal weigh heavily on a standard bin: they punish a container that was not built for the load.
+For these jobs, we route a reinforced 30-yard roll-off with a heavier floor plate and thick sides to handle the density; we use a lowboy for transport.
+We cap fill volume well below the visual rim to keep axle weight legal.
+Call (281) 603-1381 regarding our general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover